josephclaytonhansen/turnroot/docs/editor/game_editor.rst

    :align: center

 You can learn more about each specific error in :doc:`game_errors`- you don't have to worry about a deep-dive right now.
 No stress, you're still in the quick-start part of the documentation!
 For now, you should just know that errors may prevent your game from working correctly or being playable.
 Since you don't currently have a game ready to package, you can once again tuck this away for later and move on.

+Other game options
+####################
+You can find an in-depth reference of what each of the options means at :doc:`game_options`.
+This is a "getting started" tutorial, so we'll move on to the next thing for now.
+Let me just leave you with a few quick tips about the game editor:

+* Each choice has a color.
+Options with the same color work well together.
+* Not all the game options have to be set now- you can do them at any time.
+However, setting as many as you can now helps prevent confusion later.

+Let's go ahead and look at the editor you'll be seeing a lot going forward- the Unit/Class Editor!

+:doc:`unit_class_editor`